soos-io/soos-csa/README.md

   --projectName="<YOUR_PROJECT_NAME>" \
   <CONTAINER_NAME>:<TAG_NAME>
 ```
-## Retrieving the Results File for Troubleshooting
+## Writing SARIF results or Retrieving the Results File for Troubleshooting
-If you need to retrieve the results file for troubleshooting or any other reason, you can do so by mounting a volume.
+If you need to output a SARIF file or retrieve the intermediary result file, you can do so by mounting a volume.

 This binds the container's results directory to a directory on your host machine.

-In the following example, c:/results is the local folder on the host where the results will be stored:
+In the following example, `c:/temp` is the local folder on the host where the results will be stored:

 ```
-docker run -it \
+docker run -it -v c:/temp:/usr/src/app/:rw soosio/csa --clientId=<YOUR_CLIENT_ID> --apiKey=<YOUR_API_KEY> --projectName="<YOUR_PROJECT_NAME>" <CONTAINER_NAME>:<TAG_NAME>
-  -v c:/results:/usr/src/app/results \
-  soosio/csa \
-  --clientId=<YOUR_CLIENT_ID> \
-  --apiKey=<YOUR_API_KEY> \
-  --projectName="<YOUR_PROJECT_NAME>" \
-  <CONTAINER_NAME>:<TAG_NAME>
 ```

 Note: The path c:/results is specific to Windows.
 If you're using Linux or macOS, adjust the path format accordingly.